tylercroberts/MendeleyToNotion/README.md

 </div>

 ## Description
+This is an updated fork of `nanbhas`'s MendeleyToNotion project.
+It contains some changes I needed to make in order to get it working in my environment.
+Huge thanks to [@nanbhas](https://stanford.edu/~nanbhas/) for creating the original library.

 This project allows you to export newly added or recently updated documents in Mendeley to your Notion database via the APIs provided by the two.
 If you'd like the export to happen as soon as you make a change in Mendeley, then you can run the script `scripts/runMendToNotion.sh` peridocially at a reasonable frequency via a `crontab` job.

 ## Directory Structure